PsyTeachR/ads-v1/docs/06-joins.md

 ## [1] "data/customers1.csv" "data/customers2.csv"
 ```

-### Iteration

-Whilst this won't be something we cover in detail in the core resources of this course, iteration is an important concept to know about.
+Next, we'll iterate over this list to read in the data from each file.
+Whilst this won't be something we cover in detail in the core resources of this course, <a class='glossary' target='_blank' title='Repeating a process or function' href='https://psyteachr.github.io/glossary/i#iteration'>iteration</a> is an important concept to know about.
 Iteration is where you perform the same task on multiple different inputs.
-As a general rule of thumb, if you find yourself copying and pasting the same thing more than twice, there's a more efficient and less error-prone way to do it although these functions do typically require a stronger grasp of programming.
+As a general rule of thumb, if you find yourself copying and pasting the same thing more than twice, there's a more efficient and less error-prone way to do it, although these functions do typically require a stronger grasp of programming.

-The <code class='package'>purrr</code> package contains functions to help with iteration. `purrr::map_df()` maps a function to a list of data frames.
+The <code class='package'>purrr</code> package contains functions to help with iteration. `purrr::map_df()` maps a function to a list and returns a data frame (table) of the results.

 * `.x` is the list of file paths
 * `.f` specifies the function to map to each of those file paths.
 * The resulting object `all_files` will be a data frame that combines all the files together, similar to if you had imported them separately and then used `bind_rows()`.
 Note that `map_df()` will only work in this way if the structure of all files is identical.

 ```r